GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/README.md

 ### Code completion

-The extension provides types, variables, functions, constructors, keywords, modifiers, semantics, attributes, preprocessor directives, code snippets, DSHL macros, and HLSL defines using IntelliSense, according to the context.
+The extension provides types, variables, functions, constructors, keywords, modifiers, semantics, attributes, shaders, block statements, preprocessor directives, code snippets, DSHL macros, and HLSL defines using IntelliSense, according to the context.
 It can also give you a quick summary about the item, and links to the documentation when available.

 ![code completion](res/screenshots/completion.gif)

 ### Signature help

-The extension can display a signature helper for DSHL macros.
+The extension can display a signature helper for DSHL functions, and macros.

 ![signature help](res/screenshots/signature-help.gif)

 ### Document highlights

-The extension can highlight all the occurrences of the selected DSHL macro or HLSL define in the file.
+The extension can highlight all the occurrences of the selected DSHL variable, function, shader, block statement, macro or HLSL define in the file.

 ![highlights](res/screenshots/highlights.gif)

 ### Hover

-The extension can provide useful information if you hover over DSHL macros or HLSL defines.
+The extension can provide useful information if you hover over DSHL variables, functions, shaders, block statements, macros or HLSL defines.

 ![hover](res/screenshots/hover.gif)

 ### Document symbols

-The extension can provide outline information and breadcrumbs about DSHL macros and HLSL defines.
+The extension can provide outline information and breadcrumbs about DSHL variables, shaders, block statements, macros and HLSL defines.
 You can also easily find them by typing a @ into the Command Palette.

 ![symbols](res/screenshots/symbols.gif)